 Even if a person can eat and get dressed on their own, they might still need assistance from others.

-The Instrumental Activities of Daily Living (IADLs) are what allow a person to live a fully independent life.
-They are mostly higher cognitive skills that use complex thinking and organization.
+The Instrumental Activities of Daily Living (IADLs) are what allow a person to live a fully independent life, if they are completed without any assistance.
+They involve higher cognitive skills that use complex thinking and organization.

 Some of the IADLs include: